cloutstrife13/semiodesk-ui5-trinityrdf-contacttracing/README.md

 # COVID-19 RDF Tracker Simulation
+Disclaimer: This is just a simulation and does not propose a competetive alternative to existing Contact Tracing apps.

 There are several **Contact Tracing** apps like *Corona-Warn-App (CWA)*, *COVID Tracker Ireland* or *Smittestopp* which take advantage of the Bluetooth-based Exposure Logging feature for exchanging anonymous digital identities for anticipating and mitigating potential infection chains.

 This **COVID-19 RDF Tracker** application simulates such use case based on a **Semantic Graph Database** where its pattern matching capabilities with **SPARQL** can predicate whether or not users are endangered based on their recent encounters with others.
 This simulation allows you to select fictional user entities for the purpose of either marking them as *infected* or create an encounter with other users to demonstrate the effectiveness of **Linked Data** for identifying potentially endangered users.